 For these reasons, Balkan nations are still Christians despite the fact that the Ottoman Empire ruled the Balkans for nearly 600 years.

+During its golden ages, the Ottoman Empire was the most tolerant place for all religions.
 Many Jews fled to the Ottoman Empire, escaping Inquisitions between the 15th and 16th centuries.

 In 1492, Sultan Beyazid II dispatched his Navy to the sanctuary for Jews expelled by Spain and Portugal with the Alhambra Decree.